-Sherille Ismail (J.D.), Senior Counsel in the Federal Communications Commission ’s Office of Strategic Planning, has significant experience in communications and media policy involving the digital transition, broadband access, cable and broadcast issues.
-At the FCC, Mr. Ismail held several senior management positions, including Deputy Chief, Cable Services Bureau and Deputy Director, Office of Legislative and Intergovernmental Affairs.
+Sherille Ismail (J.D.), joined Intelsat in 2019 as Senior Counsel for international regulatory affairs.
+He has significant experience in satellite communications and media policy involving the digital transition.
+Previously, he held senior management positions at the FCC, including Deputy Chief, Cable Services Bureau and Deputy Director, Office of Legislative and Intergovernmental Affairs.

 While serving in the FCC’s International Bureau, he organized and led workshops for foreign regulators, on topics ranging from promoting competition, interconnection pricing, transparent regulatory policies, separation of the regulator from Ministries, spectrum allocation.
 Sherille joined the FCC in 1996, after serving as a member of the joint congressional conference committee staff that negotiated the Telecommunications Act of 1996.
 He also worked on numerous other antitrust, civil rights, and international issues (e.g., working with the UN to restore democracy to Haiti after a military coup) during his tenure as a senior legal advisor to Rep. John Conyers on the U.S. House of Representatives’ Judiciary Committee.